Archdiocese of Bogotá

-The Metropolitan Archdiocese of Bogotá (Spanish: Arquidiócesis Metropolitana de Bogotá; Archidioecesis Metropolitae Bogotensis) is a particular church of the Roman Catholic Church in Colombia.
+The Archdiocese of Bogotá (Spanish: Arquidiócesis Metropolitana de Bogotá; Archidioecesis Metropolitae Bogotensis) is a Latin Church ecclesiastical territory of the Catholic Church in Colombia.
 It was established in 1562 as the Diocese of Santa Fe en Nueva Granada, elevated to an archdiocese two years later, and was given its current name in 1891.
 It serves nearly 3.8 million Catholics in Bogotá and parts of the Cundinamarca Department, and covers a total area of 4,109 km2 (1,552 square miles).
 The current metropolitan archbishop is Luis José Rueda Aparicio since 2020.

 The archdiocese is the metropolitan see of the Ecclesiastical Province of Bogotá, which includes six suffragan dioceses: